 The other reason to split things up is to protect yourself in the event of an audit.
 If something on your taxes raises an eyebrow with the IRS, having separate bank statements for your business makes it easier to backup the information on your return.

 4. You may have to pay estimated taxes

 When you’re getting a regular paycheck, your employer is responsible for making sure that the appropriate amount of tax is withheld.
 As a freelancer, you may have to make estimated payments four times throughout the year, beginning in January.
 These payments are designed to cover your projected tax liability so you don’t end up with a big bill when April 15th rolls around.

 Generally, you’re not required to make estimated payments if you didn’t owe any taxes during the previous year, you expect your total tax due for the current year to be less than $1,000 or your prior year’s federal withholding is equal to 90 percent of what you think you’ll owe.
 Be aware that if you don’t make estimated payments through the year and you end up owing taxes when you file, you could get hit with a penalty for underpayment.

 5. Your tax liability is calculated differently

 Freelancers are responsible for paying income tax but you’re also on the hook for self-employment tax.
 This is an additional tax that’s designed to cover the Social Security and Medicare amounts that would normally be withheld by a traditional employer.
-For the 2015 tax year, the self-employment tax rate is 15.3 percent for up to $118,500 in income.
+For self-employment tax rate is 15.3 percent for up to $118,500 in income.
 The most you’ll have to pay in self-employment taxes for the year is $14,694.
 That’s on top of whatever you’ll owe at your regular income tax rate.